P. T. Deutermann

-Peter T. "P.T."
-Deutermann (born December 27, 1941) is an American writer of mystery, police procedural and thriller novels.
+Peter Thomas "P. T." Deutermann (born December 27, 1941) is an American writer of mystery, police procedural and thriller novels.

 Deutermann served in the United States Navy for 26 years, earning 19 medals and decorations and retiring with the rank of captain.
 He served as the commander of the USS Tattnall between 1981 and 1983.
 He also served on the USS Morton, USS Hull, USS Jouett and USS Charles F. Adams, while also serving in both the Atlantic and Pacific Fleets.

 Biography

 Early years

 Deutermann was born in Boston, the son of Lieutenant Commander (later Vice Admiral) H. T. Deutermann.
 The family moved in 1944 to La Jolla, California, where they lived until the end of the war.
 Between the end of the war and 1959, when Deutermann entered the Naval Academy, the family lived in various places throughout the United States and also in Argentina.
 Deutermann attended parochial, public, and Jesuit high schools, graduating from Creighton Preparatory in Omaha, Nebraska, in 1959.